Loss-based prior for CART and BART models: Introduction

 \section{Introduction}

-\emph{Bayesian additive regression trees} (BART) introduced by \cite{chipman2006bayesian, chipman2010bart} is a flexible class of semi-parametric models for regression and classification problems, especially useful in the presence of a high number of covariates.
-The main objective of BART is to model an unknown function, linking the covariates to the observations, as a sum of binary regression trees \citep{breiman2017classification}.
-It represents a generalisation of the \emph{classification and regression tree} (CART) models in which only one binary regression tree is considered \citep{chipman1998bayesian, denison1998bayesian}.
+\emph{Bayesian Classification and Regression Tree} \citep[CART, ][]{chipman1998bayesian, denison1998bayesian} and its generalisation, \emph{Bayesian additive regression trees} \citep[BART, ][]{chipman2006bayesian, chipman2010bart}, form a flexible class of semi-parametric models for regression and classification problems, especially useful in the presence of a high number of covariates.
+The main objective of BART is to model an unknown function, linking the covariates to the observations, as a sum of binary $m$ regression trees \citep{breiman2017classification}, CART does the same but considering $m = 1$.
 BART models were firstly introduced for regression problems with Gaussian errors and multicategory classification problems but, since then, they have been generalised to multinomial and multinomial logit models \citep{murray2017log}, Gaussian models with variance depending on covariates \citep{pratola2020heteroscedastic}, count data \citep{murray2017log}, gamma regression models \citep{linero2020semiparametric}, and to Poisson processes \citep{lamprinakou2023bart}.
 They also have been adapted to face different problems, such as variable selection \citep{linero2018bayesian}, regression with monotonicity constraints \citep{chipman2022mbart}, survival analysis \citep{bonato2011bayesian, sparapani2016nonparametric}, and causal inference \citep{hill2011bayesian, hahn2020bayesian} among others.
 Furthermore, much effort has been devoted in building a theoretical framework for BART to study posterior convergence \citep{rockova2017posterior, rovckova2019theory, rockova2019semi, jeong2023art}.
 We refer to \cite{hill2020bayesian} for a thorough introduction to BART models and their applications.